When selecting the best iron for quilting and sewing, there are 3 key features that make less work when creating your masterpiece:

 Make sure you have an iron caddy so you can pack it away and carry it easily even when its hot.

-What’s the Best Budget Options for Sewers and Hobbyists?
+What are the Best Budget Options for Sewers and Hobbyists?

 The Rowenta First Class is the cheapest in our selection, but also the smallest.
 Although it is ideal for travel as well as attending classes and retreats where you need to bring your quilting tools along, the limited coverage area of the soleplate can be a drawback on larger projects.